jimkilleen/jimkilleen.github.io/howto.md

 1. Numbered item

 ## Syntax Highlighting
-You can write text and it'll make it a code block and highlight it for you.
+You can write text and it'll make it a code block and highlight it for you (once you add stylesheets that can see it, that is.
+Lots out there.)

 ### CSharp
 ```csharp